Meeshbhoombah/Practice/independent.md

 ## Overview
 This course is designed to give me the skills I need to implement my own Blockchain with [Geth](https://github.com/ethereum/go-ethereum/wiki/geth).
-I will build off my past experience with back-end web development (validated by testing into Web2 and completing a project that utilizes the technologies covered in Web1) to learn Go and build a functional implementation of my own private blockchain.
+I will build off my past experience with back-end web development (validated by testing into Web2 and completing a project that utilizes the technologies covered in Web1) to learn Go and build my own functional implementation blockchain.

 By the end of the course I will have a strong grasp of golang and Geth, as well as a concrete understanding of what the "Blockchain" is.